jackfood/browser_automation_creator_Selenium/readme.md

    python web_automation_tool.py
    ```

-2. Enter the URL of the website you want to automate in the URL field.
-(Auto Entry to the first step of automation)
+2. Use the GUI to create your automation script:
+   - Enter the starting URL
+   - Add actions (click, input, select, etc.)
+   - Arrange and modify actions as needed

-3. Click "Start Detection" to open the browser and start detecting CSS selectors.
+3. Click "Start Detection" to begin the element detection process.

-4. Hover over elements on the webpage to see their CSS selectors.

-5. Press 'Ctrl' Key to copy the current selector to the clipboard.
+4. Use 'Ctrl' to copy element selectors.

-6. Use the GUI to add actions (Click, Input, Dropdown, etc.) to your automation script.

-7. Click "Complete" to generate and save the Python script for your automation.
+5. When your script is ready, click "Complete" to generate the Python script.

-8. The generated script will be saved on your Desktop as "web_automation_script.txt".

-9. Copy the script and run it in python.
+6. Run the generated script to execute your automation.

 ## Action Types

+- **URL**: Navigate to a specific URL
 - **Click**: Click on an element
+- **Dropdown**: Select an option from a dropdown
 - **Input**: Enter text into an input field
-- **Dropdown**: Select an option from a dropdown menu
-- **URL**: Navigate to a specific URL
-- **Sleep**: Pause the script for a specified duration
+- **Sleep**: Wait for a specified duration
 - **Keypress**: Simulate a keyboard key press
+- **Relative Click**: Click on an element relative to another
+- **Switch Window**: Switch to a different browser window
+- **Ask and Input**: Prompt for user input during execution
+- **MouseOver**: Hover over an element

+## Advanced Features

+- **Loop Control**: Create loops in your automation script for repetitive tasks.
+- **Relative Element Selection**: Select elements based on their position relative to other elements.
+- **Dynamic User Input**: Prompt for user input during script execution for more flexible automation.
+- **Visual Debugging**: Option to highlight elements as they're interacted with during script execution.

+## Error Handling

+The tool includes robust error handling:
+- Detailed logging of all actions and errors
+- User-friendly popups for common issues like element not found
+- Options to skip, retry, or exit when encountering errors

+## Customization

+You can easily extend the tool by adding new action types or modifying existing ones in the `WebAutomation` class.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Notes
+## Disclaimer

-- The tool uses Microsoft Edge in InPrivate mode for automation.
-- Generated scripts include error handling and logging for better debugging.
-- Press F10 to close the browser when running the generated script.
+This tool is for educational and personal use only.
+Be sure to comply with the terms of service of any websites you automate.
+The authors are not responsible for any misuse of this tool.
+This form is created by Claude.ai Sonnet 3.5.